chigwell/langdetector/README.md

 # LngDetectoR

-LngDetectoR is a Python tool designed to analyze directories and detect the programming languages used in the files.
-It provides a comprehensive report including the count of files, lines of code, and the percentage of each language present.
+LngDetectoR is a Python tool designed to analyze directories and detect the programming languages used within files.
+It generates a comprehensive report detailing the count of files, lines of code, and the percentage of each language present.

 ## Installation